 How, if at all, are they treated?

 There are two pieces of great news when it comes to anal warts.
-For some guys, warts will go away on their own within a short period.
+For some guys, warts will go away on their own quickly.
 But this is a chance you do not want to take.
 If you have or believe you have anal warts, you should seek out your doctor for medical advice.
 Most often, you will be informed about the removal process, which is the preferred form of treatment.
 “If they are not removed, warts usually grow larger and multiply.
 Left untreated, warts may increase the risk of anal cancer in the affected area.
 Fortunately, the risk of anal cancer is still infrequent.”

 Again, we look to the ASCRS to guide you on the types of treatments available.